TheLucasSchwarz/zeroshotENGINE/README.md

 * [Performance Evaluation](docs/Performance_Evaluation.md) - Benchmark results and performance metrics across different models and classification tasks.

+* [In-Depth-Demo-Explanation](docs/HDZSC_Demo_Showcase.md) - Learn how the HDZSC works in detail with many explanations.

+* [Tutorial: Get started with your first classification](docs/Tutorial_Get_Started.md) - Learn how the HDZSC works in detail with many explanations.

 ## Example Flow Chart
 ```